 - All countries in endemic regions could implement steps to measure and monitor the burden of ARF and RHD.
-Vital statistics, disease notification systems, and disease registers can be important sources of data for tracking ARF and RHD at a local level, and notification and registries can support primary and secondary prevention efforts. - Primary prevention could be a priority and integrated into existing child health interventions.
-The successful control of ARF/RHD in several Latin American countries was predicated on combining primary and secondary prevention within existing care delivery programs.
-Such programs are likely synergistic when combined with secondary prevention (Watkins and others 2015).
+Vital statistics, disease notification systems, and disease registers can be important sources of data for tracking ARF and RHD at a local level, and notification and registries can support primary and secondary prevention efforts. - Primary prevention could be a high priority and could be integrated into existing child and adolescent health interventions.
+The successful control of ARF and RHD in several Latin American countries was predicated on combining primary and secondary prevention within existing care delivery programs.
+Such programs are likely to be synergistic when combined with secondary prevention (Watkins and others 2015).